troyhill/fireHydro/docs/README.md

 * Treatment of burn histories will become more accurate and flexible.
 Burn histories are currently hard-coded and manually updated.
 Additionally, full calendar years are used rather than years relative to the queried date, leading to inaccurate categorization.
 This will transition to a single, dated burn history file that queries based on burn date.

-If you're interested in working on these improvements, email Troy_Hill at nps.gov.
+If you're interested in contributing to these or other improvements, email Troy_Hill at nps.gov.